Alcohol and Aging Process

 Alcohol And Aging Can Keep You Up at Night

-The idea of having a drink to relax before bedtime may not be a good one, especially as you get older.
-Instead of lulling you into a restful night, alcohol can actually keep you from getting to sleep and lead to restless slumber.
+The idea of having a drink to relax before bedtime may not be good, especially as you get older.
+Instead of lulling you into a restful night, alcohol can keep you from getting to sleep and lead to restless slumber.
 That can be particularly hard on seniors, who are already more likely to wake up often or have a sleep disorder like insomnia.

 Alcohol And Aging Can Make You More Likely to Fall